 Below you will find some frequently asked questions from parents of students studying in Berlin, as well as some resources and tips for preparing your child and your family for study abroad.
-We also encourage you to review the Student Handbook—this comprehensive guide has further details about preparing for departure and life in Germany.
 As always, please feel welcome to contact the Begin in Berlin program with any questions.

 Dr. Kerry Bystrom Bard Faculty Representative to Bard College Berlin

 Associate Professor of English and Human Rights, Bard College

 Phone: +49 30 43733123

 Supporting Your Student’s Study AbroadParental support is important as students prepare for their study abroad experience and during their time away.
 Here are some things you can do before and during your child’s study abroad: Expand

 “Before You Leave the U.S.” Student ChecklistPlease review the list below carefully to ensure that your student is ready to Begin in Berlin.